One-dimensional Stark operators in the half-line: Introduction and statement of results

 \begin{thm} Suppose $q\in L^1(\R_+)$.
 Then the eigenvalues and norming constants of $H^D$, the operator associated with $\tau$ and boundary condition $\varphi(0)=0$, satisfy

 as $k\to\infty$.
 Similarly, the eigenvalues and norming constants of $H^N$ corresponding to the boundary condition $\varphi'(0)=0$ satisfy

 as $k\to\infty$. \end{thm}

 The direct spectral problem for the one-dimensional Stark operator in the semi-axis, with Dirichlet boundary condition, has also been treated recently in \cite{mk}, where the authors use transformation operator methods and their results are valid under the more restrictive assumption $q\in C^{(1)}[0,\infty)\cap L^1(\R_+,x^4 dx)$, $q(x)=o(x)$ as $x\to\infty$.
+The corresponding inverse spectral problem is discussed in \cite{lk}.

 Finally, it is worth mentioning that one-dimensional Stark operators have been studied mostly when defined on the whole real line, see for instance \cite{calogero,its,khanmamedov,katchalov,liu,sukhanov}.
 As it is well-known, Stark operators on the real line are characterized by the presence of resonances; see \cite{korot1,korot2} for some recent developments on this subject.